Shivani-Mishra16/sql-core-concepts-practice/README.md

   * RENAME
   * CHANGE
   * MODIFY

 * TRUNCATE – Remove all records from a table

 ---

+### 5. Where Operators

+* And – Returns rows when all conditions are true
+* Or – Returns rows when any one condition is true
+* Not – Excludes rows matching a condition
+* In – Check multiple values
+* Between – Check ranges

+---